Independent Contractor Misclassification Settlement

 A judge approved a $27 million class action settlement in a case brought against Lyft on behalf of California drivers who claimed the ride-hailing company misclassified them as independent contractors.
 Under the settlement terms, which received preliminary approval in June 2016, drivers will remain contractors (not employees) but receive money to reimburse expenses such as gas and vehicle maintenance.
 Lyft also agreed to make changes to its terms of service that outline the reasons for which drivers’ accounts can be deactivated.

-Uber’s $100 million settlement with 385,000 California and Massachusetts drivers allows the ride-sharing company to continue to classify its drivers as independent contractors.
-The settlement money will provide reimbursement for drivers based on how many miles they drove for Uber, with some receiving up to around $8,000.
-Uber will also update some of its driver policies, allow signs soliciting tips to be place on the inside of cars, and aid in the creation of driver unions.
-Some class members claim that the settlement is inadequate.
-A judge must still give final approval to the April 2016 deal.
+Uber proposed a $100 million settlement with 385,000 California and Massachusetts drivers in April 2016.
+The deal would have allowed the ride-sharing company to continue to classify its drivers as independent contractors.
+Uber also agreed to update some of its driver policies, allow signs soliciting tips to be place on the inside of cars, and aid in the creation of driver unions.

 SoCal Port Truckers

-FedEx will pay delivery drivers in 20 states $240 million to settle allegations that the company misclassified drivers as independent contractors to avoid providing them benefits and to save money on taxes.
+FedEx agreed to pay delivery drivers in 20 states $240 million to settle allegations that the company misclassified drivers as independent contractors.
 Since 2011, FedEx has worked with companies that directly employ drivers.
 The settlement affects 12,000-13,000 drivers, some of whom will be paid tens of thousands of dollars.
 FedEx reached a similar deal worth $228 million in June 2015 with a class of California drivers.

 SuperShuttle, an airport shuttle company operating in California, agreed to a $12 million worker misclassification settlement in June 2014.
 The settlement provided eligible SuperShuttle franchisees/owner-operators compensation for unpaid wages, expense reimbursement, attorney fees, and more.
-The 3,000 class members received approximately $2,350 apiece.
+Under the terms, each of the 3,000 class members were entitled to approximately $2,350.

-A Sacramento superior court ruled in 2014 that newspaper carriers for the Sacramento Bee were improperly classified as independent contractors and granted them employee status.
-Around 5,000 carriers for the Bee filed a class action lawsuit seeking reclassification and mileage reimbursement reported to be worth more than $21 million.
+A Sacramento superior court ruled in 2014 that newspaper carriers for The Sacramento Bee were improperly classified as independent contractors and granted them employee status.
+Around 5,000 carriers for The Sacramento Bee filed a class action lawsuit seeking reclassification and mileage reimbursement reported to be worth more than $21 million.
 According to the judge, Bee carriers “had little or no right to negotiate the terms” of contracts they signed with the paper, which managed, trained, and supervised the carriers.

-Carriers for the Union-Tribune (now the U-T San Diego) were awarded more than $4 million, plus attorney fees, when a judge ruled in January 2014 that 1,235 carriers who worked from 2005 to 2007 were misclassified as contractors.
+Carriers for The San Diego Union-Tribune were awarded more than $4 million, plus attorney fees, when a judge ruled in January 2014 that 1,235 carriers who worked from 2005 to 2007 were misclassified as contractors.

-A class action lawsuit filed by newspaper carriers for the Orange County Register settled in August 2013 for a reported $22 million.
-The Register denied any wrongdoing but agreed to compensate carriers—who remain independent contractors—for overtime, mileage reimbursement, and additional compensation.
-The carriers’ attorney argued that the workers were OC Register employees who should have been provided benefits such as workers’ compensation coverage and FICA tax withholding.
+A class action lawsuit filed by newspaper carriers for The Orange County Register settled in August 2013 for a reported $22 million.
+The Orange County Register denied any wrongdoing but agreed to compensate carriers—who remain independent contractors—for overtime, mileage reimbursement, and additional compensation.
+The carriers’ attorney argued that the workers were employees who should have been provided benefits such as workers’ compensation coverage and FICA tax withholding.

 Customer Service Representatives